 We are guided by a vision of a sustainable world in which corporations’ drive for profit is balanced with the interests of society at large, and where businesses respect human, social and environmental rights.

 ECCJ was set up in 2006, and has established a coordination office in Brussels.

 While global progress has been made in the past years on the awareness and understanding of key issues from the business and human rights area, the number of corporate abuses world-wide keeps on growing.

 ECCJ’s work is essential in bringing a united civil society voice to the EU debates on corporate accountability.
 ECCJ’s current four-year strategic plan (2013-2016) reconfirms the coalition’s advocacy priorities, articulated around three main work-areas: Access to Justice, Corporate Liability and Corporate Transparency.

 An additional internal objective has been added on coalition building, reasserting that the strength of ECCJ lies in its capacity to coordinate and mobilise its members and allies.

 ECCJ is funded by membership contributions and external funding.

-Current funding for ECCJ is provided by: the Sigrid Rausing Trust, the Joseph Rowntree Charitable Trust, the Fidelity Charitable Gift Fund, SOMO, Misereor, Brot fur die Welt, and the GoodElectronics Network.
+Current funding for ECCJ is provided by: the Sigrid Rausing Trust, the Joseph Rowntree Charitable Trust, Wellspring Philanthropic Fund, the Dutch Ministry of Foreign Affairs, Misereor, and Brot fur die Welt.